How to Make a Smoothie Thicker

 5. Ice Cubes

 Regular ice cubes or frozen milk or even frozen coffee ice cubes all work wonderfully to thicken up a smoothie.
 I always add at least 1/2 to 1 cup of ice cubes to my smoothies because I like them very cold and thick.
 Again, frozen ingredients make the biggest difference in making thick smoothie bowls.
+Chill your bowl or glass in the freezer for 15 minutes to prevent the smoothie from melting quickly.

 6. Be Patient & Use a Tamper